Consett put their recent wobble to bed in style when they hammered Bishop Auckland 5-1 in monsoon-like conditions at Belle View Stadium.

 On 73 minutes Matty Cornish came on as a sub for the outstanding Orrell, and within a minute he had made it 4-1, turning home the loose ball after great work down the flank by Alshabeeb.
 It was the midfielder’s second goal since returning to the club in the summer.

-Ten minutes later Cornish had another, when, after good approach play by Pearson and Lawson, he picked his spot in the bottom corner and stroked the ball past Liversedge to make it 5-1.
+Ten minutes later Cornish had another goal, when, after good approach play by Pearson and Lawson, he picked his spot in the bottom corner and stroked the ball past Liversedge to make it 5-1, pictured top.

 Bishops almost grabbed a consolation goal right at the death when Cooper rounded Hayes, but Simon Jakab got back to clear off the line.